-Highland Lakes Christmas Lights Guide out now
+Highland Lakes Christmas Lights Guide

 If you want to go “Where Christmas Lights Up the Night” in the Highland Lakes, pick up your free copy of the Christmas Lights Guide, available now on countertops across the Highland Lakes and inserted into mailed issues of The Picayune Magazine’s November edition.

 The team at The Picayune Magazine and 101HighlandLakes.com compiled all the information you need to take part in a variety of the area’s holiday celebrations.

 Find out where and when holiday lights displays will be up in Burnet, Llano, and Blanco counties.
 There are so many great displays, you will probably want to plan several road trips to see them all.
 Using our list of information, including dates, locations, and times, you can plan your own holiday lights trail through the Texas Hill Country.

 “Sounds of the Seasons” gives you all the information you need to buy tickets to hear Bruce Robison and Kelly Willis’ Holiday Shindig in Bertram or see the Studio 29 Dance Centre’s take on “The Story of the Nutcracker” in Burnet, just to mention a few of the great performances planned.
 There’s also a high school choir concert in Marble Falls, “A Twisted Christmas Carol” at the Hill Country Community Theater in Cottonwood Shores, a Celtic Christmas, a Madrigal Dinner, the Heart of Texas Orchestra, and much more.